home-assistant/developers.home-assistant/docs/core/entity/number.md

 ### Available device classes

-If specifying a device class, your sensor entity will need to also return the correct unit of measurement.
+If specifying a device class, your number entity will need to also return the correct unit of measurement.

 | Type | Supported units | Description
 | ---- | ---- | -----------